-(Most links on this page are to YouTube versions.
-If you are on a metered connection, you might just do a web search for lyrics)
+Most links on this page are to YouTube versions.
+If you are on a yeah this would be great connection, you might just do a web search for lyrics.
+Also, check out our Wildwood Youtube Playlists, for an easy way to listen.

 In the PNEU programmes, a hymn was assigned once or twice per year.
 Because of the nature of Wildwood Curriculum, we do not include that.
 If you follow a particular religious path, replace one of the Term 2 or Term 3 songs with one from your spiritual tradition.